arjienx/izph-termux/README.md

 ```
 requirements:
 termux app from github link.
-at least 100mb data / wifi access or vpn with working connection for downloading. (repositories)
+at least 100mb data/wifi access or vpn with working connection for downloading. (repositories)
 allow termux storage permission on install.

 usage: